 Networked AMS programs often require designated leadership and resources to support rural and remote facilities.
 If available, an infectious diseases physician or a clinical microbiologist is well placed to lead the AMS program.
 If these experts are not available, a general practitioner, general physician or surgeon should be supported to lead and manage the program.
 A pharmacist is a valuable resource to an AMS program and can coordinate hospital AMS programs in settings that have limited access to infectious diseases physicians.^{24,25} In hospitals without an on-site pharmacist, this role may be performed by a regional or network pharmacist.
 Mentorship from a specialist AMS pharmacist (for example, from an established program at a different hospital or the LHN/LHD AMS service) and access to further AMS training are likely to assist a general pharmacist taking on this role.
 Alternatively, an infection control practitioner, nurse or midwife, with the necessary support and training, could be appointed to coordinate AMS activities (see Chapter 12: 'Role of nurses, midwives and infection control practitioners in antimicrobial stewardship').

-Table 2.2: Examples of leadership commitment to antimicrobial stewardship in dihealth service organisations the success of AMS programs and can include:
+Table 2.2: Examples of leadership commitment to antimicrobial stewardship in different health service organisations

 Hospital and community health services